Good health - it’s contagious!

 Mentorship

-Health literacy
+Health advocacy

 Community impact

-It’s up to the students to determine how they would like to share their health campaign material!
-After all, they know their school community best.
 Mentors provide the support and resources necessary to help make participants’ most creative ideas a reality.

 Impact measurement